 The share of revenue according to the last completed year, generated by sales in the main country of the company's activities, does not exceed 50%.
 The company operates in five or more countries.
 1 OR The share of revenue according to the last completed year, generated by sales in the main country of the company's activities, is from 50% to 75%.
 The share of exports in the revenue structure according to the last completed year exceeds 25%.
 The share of revenue according to the last completed year, generated by sales in the main country of the company's activities, does not exceed 50%.
 The company operates in less than five countries.
 0,5 OR The share of revenue according to the last completed year, generated by sales in the main country of the company's activities, is from 50% to 75%.
 The company operates in five or more countries.
 0 The share of revenue according to the last completed year, generated by sales in the main country of the company's activities, is from 50% to 75%.
-The company operates in less than five countries. -0,5 The share of revenue according to the last completed year, generated by sales in the main country of the company's activities, exceeds 75% but is less than 95%. -1 The company's activities are concentrated in one region (or country) by more than 95%.
+The company operates in less than five countries.
+The share of revenue according to the last completed year, generate sales in the main country of the company's activities, exceeds 75% b less than 95%. -1 The company's activities are concentrated in one region (or country) by more than 95%.
+The Agency con a las tales into aggrupt vaciona /provinces in andon to aggree divionification if

-^{} The Agency can also take into account regions/provinces in order to assess diversification if these regions/provinces are considered to have uncorrelated systemic risks.
+\ The Agency can also take into account regions/provinces in order to assess diversification if these regions/provinces are considered to have uncorrelated systemic risks.